The Royal Institute of British Architects (RIBA) Plan of Work 2020

 - Stage 0 Strategic definition: where the project is strategically appraised and defined, and precedes the creation of a detailed brief

 - Stage 1 Preparation and brief: requires the formation of the initial project brief and feasibility studies, and highlights the requirement to appoint the project team

 - Stage 2 Concept design: the design team’s first response to the project brief

 - Stage 3 Developed design: the detailed design is completed and will be coordinated and aligned with cost information by the end of the stage

 - Stage 4 Technical design: allows for the remaining technical work of key design team members and also any specialist subcontractors with design duties

-- Stage 6 Handover and close out: activities associated with the issue of the Practical Completion Certificate through to the Final Certificate (or equivalent), plus activities associated with building handover
+- Stage 6 Handover: activities associated with the issue of the Practical Completion Certificate through to the Final Certificate (or equivalent), plus activities associated with building handover

 - Stage 7 In use: covers the building in use, performance monitoring, updating of project information, and long-term project feedback activities until the end of the building’s life or the commissioning of a new Stage 0

 Of the eight ‘task bars’, three (procurement, programme and planning) are customised throughout each stage, where applicable to the project.
 The remaining task bars provide details of key support tasks, sustainability check points, project team information exchanges and new government information gateways.